HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_query/wcm_rest_defined.md

 atom:href="/wps/mycontenthandler/!ut/p/wcmrest/definedquery/query-name"/>
 ```

-!!! note
-    The only way to update this URI is by modifying the name of the component.
+**Note:** The only way to update this URI is by modifying the name of the component.

 ## Read